 Clicking on a subject heading below will take you into the University Library's online catalog.

-Louis Graves (1883-1965) of Chapel Hill, N.C., was a writer, journalist, and founder of the Chapel Hill (N.C.)
+Louis Graves (1883-1965) of Chapel Hill, N.C., was a white writer, journalist, and founder of the Chapel Hill (N.C.)
 Weekly.
 Graves was born in Chapel Hill, N.C. to Ralph Henry Graves (died 1889), a professor of mathematics at the University of North Carolina, and Julia Charlotte Hooper Graves (1856-1944).
 He was educated in Chapel Hill at the schools of Miss Loula Herndon and J. W. Canada and attended the Bingham School in Asheville, N.C., 1898-1899.
 He entered the University of North Carolina in 1899 and graduated in 1902.

 In December 1902, Louis Graves moved to New York.
 In March 1903, he beame a reporter for the New York Times, where he remained until August 1906.
 From 1906 to 1913, he worked for the publicity firm of Ivy L. Lee, which served a number of railroad companies.
 From 1913 to 1917 he worked for the New York City government, briefly as secretary to the President of the Borough of Manhattan, George McAneny (1869-1953), and then as secretary to the President of the Board of Aldermen, when McAneny was elected to that position in 1913.
 During his residence in New York, Graves was engaged in freelance writing, and beginning in 1908, he had numerous short stories and articles published in magazines and newspapers, including the Atlantic Monthly, Harpers, the Saturday Evening Post, and New York Times Magazine.